click for larger image with higher rad exposure

 Objective of the RADTriage back to top

-The RADTriage, a stockpileable personal dosimeter, provides wearers, medical personnel and law enforcement personnel timely personal radiation exposure information in an event of a terrorist radiological incident or industrial accident.
-RADTriage, with the red filter, provides significantly longer life in direct sunlight.
-The red film is repositionable/liftable for more accurate reading of the dose from 0-1,000 rads.
-RADTriage, part of the SIRAD® (Self-Indicating Radiation Alert Dosimeter) family of SMART dosimeters, is uniquely designed to prevent erroneous readings.
-It has a Sensor (a rectangular strip between the color bars) with 0, 2, 5, 10 & 25 rads bars on its top and 50, 100, 200, 400 & 1,000 rads bars on its bottom for triaging information in emergencies.
-If, during or after the incident, the color of Sensor has not changed, the wearer has not received radiation exposure large enough to cause acute medical effects and therefore has peace of mind.
-If the Sensor turns light blue in color, a low radiation exposure is indicated.
+The RADTriage, a stockpileable personal radiation detector, provides wearers, medical personnel and law enforcement personnel timely personal radiation exposure information in an event of a terrorist radiological incident or industrial accident.
+RADTriage, with the amber laminated filter, provides significantly longer life in direct sunlight.
+The RADTriage, part of the SIRAD (Self-Indicating Radiation Alert Dosimeter) family of SMART dosimeters, is uniquely designed to prevent erroneous readings.
+It has a sensor (a rectangular strip between the color bars) with 0 (reference), 50, 100 & 250 mSv bars on its top and 500, 1000, 2000 and 4000 mSv bars on its bottom for triaging information in emergencies.
+If, during or after the incident, the color of sensor has not changed, the wearer has not received radiation exposure large enough to cause acute medical effects and therefore has peace of mind.
+If the sensor changes color, radiation exposure is indicated.
 In this case, further exposure should be avoided.
-If the Sensor has developed a darker blue color, e.g., above 25 or 50 rads, the user should seek a medical evaluation.
-A person exposed to a dose higher than 50 rads should immediately contact the emergency room of the nearest hospital.
+The RADTriage does not reset itself after exposure to radiation and should at that time be replaced.
+If the Sensor has developed a darker color, e.g., above 250 mSv, the user should seek a medical evaluation.
+A person exposed to a dose higher than 500 mSv should immediately contact the emergency room of the nearest hospital.

 Introduction back to top

-RADTriage (patents pending) is always active and ready to use.
+The RADTriage (USP# 7,227,158 and others) is always active and ready to use.
 It is a smart dosimeter and has the capability of monitoring shelf life, false positives/negatives and tampering.
-When exposed to radiation, e.g., from a "dirty bomb", the Sensor of RADTriage develops color instantly.
+When exposed to radiation, e.g., from a “dirty bomb”, the sensor of the RADTriage changes color instantly.
 The color changes are permanent, cumulative and proportional to dose, thereby providing the wearer and medical personnel instantaneous, easy to read information on radiation exposure of the wearer to assess the health risks and guide medical treatment.
+The RADTriage does not reset itself after exposure to radiation and should at that time be replaced.

 Types of Radiation back to top

-The RADTriage Sensor responds to gamma/X-ray (energy higher than 30 KeV) and high energy (e.g., above 1 MeV) electrons/beta particles.
+The RADTriage sensor responds to gamma/X-ray (energy higher than 30 KeV) and high energy (e.g., above 1 MeV) electrons/beta particles.
 Color development of the Sensor is essentially independent of dose rate.
 However, protective films attenuate low energy (below 200 KeV) X-ray.
-RADTriage will not be affected by normal exposures to diagnostic X-rays (e.g., chest or dental) or security X-ray machines, except that multiple exposures (more than five) to such will result in sufficient enough exposure to produce a detectable color change in the Sensor.
+RADTriage will not be affected by normal exposures to diagnostic X-rays (e.g., chest or dental) or security/airport X-ray/CAT scan machines, except that multiple exposures (more than five) to such will result in sufficient enough exposure to produce a detectable color change in the sensor.

 How to Read Dose with RADTriage back to top

-Estimate the exposure dose by comparing the color of the Sensor with the Sensor Reference Bars.
-For higher accuracy, lift the red filter and find a bar which closely matches the color of the Sensor and read the dose in rads/mSv printed adjacent to those bars.
+Estimate the exposure dose by comparing the color of the sensor with the Sensor Reference Bars.
+Find a bar which closely matches the color of the sensor and read the dose in mSv printed adjacent to those bars.
 If the Sensor develops a color in-between any two adjacent bars, this indicates an in-between dose.
 For a nearly tissue equivalent dosimeter, such as RADTriage, 1 rad = 1 rem = 10 mSv.
 It can be viewed in any light.
 However, we recommend reading the dose under fluorescent lights for better accuracy.
 Color matching under other lights may not be as accurate.
 Dose can be estimated with an uncertainty of about 20% with a color-matching reference chart.
 Where additional accuracy is needed, a spectrophotometer or an optical densitometer can be used to determine the dose to within 10%.
+The RADTriage does not reset itself after exposure to radiation and should at that time be replaced.

 Effects of Heat and UV Light back to top

-The RADTriage provides sufficient protection from sunlight and can be read more accurately by lifting the red filter.
-The unprotected sensor of the RADTriage will develop colors faster if exposed to UV/sunlight for a prolonged period.
-Keep the RADTriage at or below normal body temperature.
-Repeated, e.g., hundreds, of readings where the sensor gets exposed (red filter lifted/removed) for less than a minute per reading (even under direct sunlight) will cause little or no color development in the sensor.
+The sensor of the RADTriage will develop colors faster if exposed to UV/sunlight for a prolonged period.
+Keep the RADTriage at or below normal room temperature.
+Repeated, e.g., hundreds, of readings where the sensor gets exposed for less than a minute per reading (even under direct sunlight) will cause little or no color development in the sensor.

-False Postive and Tamper Indicators back to top
+False Positive and Tamper Indicators back to top

 If used as per instructions, it is unlikely that the RADTriage will provide false positives or false negatives.
-False signals can create unnecessary problems for users and issuing organizations.
 Your RADTriage is a SMART personal dosimeter, equipped with a simple-to-use revolutionary indicator for monitoring the deliberate or inadvertent exposure to high temperatures or ultraviolet light.
-We call it the FIT™Indicator (False-positive, Inactivation and Tamper) and it is located on the right hand end of the sensor.
+We call it the FITIndicator (False-positive, Inactivation and Tamper) and it is located on the right hand end of the sensor.
 The FIT Indicator simultaneously monitors false positives & negatives, overexposure to heat & UV/ sunlight, shelf-life, inactivation and/or altered sensitivity.

-Inactivation & False Negative Indicator: If the central dot of the FIT Indicator is blue, the sensor is active, it is monitoring radiation and the calibration is valid.
-However, if it has changed to purple or red, your RADTriage has been heated near or above 175°F/80°C which has made the sensor inactive to radiation or of altered sensitivity to radiation.
-DO NOT USE the dosimeter if the central dot of the FIT Indicator is purple or red.
+Inactivation & False Negative Indicator: If the dots of the FIT Indicator is dark blue, the sensor is active, it is monitoring radiation and the calibration is valid.
+However, if it has changed to red, your RADTriage has been heated near or above 175oF/80oC which has made the sensor inactive to radiation or of altered sensitivity to radiation.
+DO NOT USE the dosimeter if the dots of the FIT Indicator are red.
 Turn the dosimeter in to the issuing organization with a description of the circumstances.
 The heat treatment can be used by medical authorities to fix the sensor for permanently documenting the radiation exposure as a part of a medical record.
-Medical personnel requiring this capability should contact the distributor, Justacip, Inc.
+Medical personnel requiring this capability should contact the distributor, Nukepills.com.

-False Positive Indicator: The shelf life (expiration date) of the dosimeter is based on storage of the RADTriage at room temperature (77°F/25°C) or below and continuous protection from ultraviolet/sunlight exposures.
+False Positive Indicator: The shelf life (expiration date) of the dosimeter is based on storage of the RADTriage at room temperature (77oF/25oC) or below and continuous protection from ultraviolet/sunlight exposures.
 Shelf life will be reduced if it is stored at higher temperatures and/or exposed to UV/sunlight for a prolonged period (e.g., more than a few hours of direct sunlight).
-The area surrounding the central dot should be light blue when issued/purchased.
+The area surrounding the dots should be lighter in color when issued/purchased.
 If it has developed a color matching or darker than the Color Reference Bar on its right, the shelf-life of the RADTriage has expired; it was overexposed to UV light, and/or exposed to higher temperatures for a prolonged period.
 The sensitivity of the FIT Indicator to X-rays is hundreds of times lower than that of the sensor.
-It will also develop a very faint blue color at 500 rads.

-The sensor of the RADTriage will develop color equivalent to about 1 rad in about one year if stored at 77°F/25°C. The shelf life of the RADTriage can be extended to about five years if kept in a freezer.
-The shelf life of the RADTriage expires one year from the issue date and definitely when the color of the area surrounding the central dot of the FIT Indicator matches or is darker than the Color Reference Bar on the right hand side.
+The sensor of the RADTriage will develop color equivalent to about 10 mSv in about two years if stored at 77oF/25oC.
+The shelf-life/warranty of the RADTriage expires two years from the sell date and definitely when the color of the area surrounding the dots of the FIT Indicator matches or is darker than the Color Reference Bar on the right hand side.

 UV/Tamper Detector back to top